 \subsubsection{Information Gathering}

-One Trust Management system should collect data in order to execute the trust computation.
-Information Gathering is the first step towards trust computation.
+One trust management system should collect data to execute the trust computation.
+Information Gathering is the first step toward trust computation.
 It refers to the process of collecting knowledge about the trust parameters.
-We can divide information gathering into two categories: \begin{itemize} \item \textit{Direct Trust:} Trust is formed based on direct observations and interactions between the 2 parties involved in the trust relationship.
+We can divide information gathering into two categories: \begin{itemize} \item \textit{Direct Trust:} Trust is formed based on direct observations and interactions between the two parties involved in the trust relationship.